 - Honesty and integrity: Consultants should be transparent with the contractor/constituent about: any conflict of interest, any change made in the negotiated project plan and the reasons why those changes were made, and any risks that certain procedures or activities produce misleading review information.

 - Respect for people: Consultants should respect the security, dignity and self-worth of respondents, and program participants.
 Consultants have the responsibility to be sensitive to and respect differences amongst participants in culture, religion, gender, disability, age and ethnicity.

 Consultant will be selected based on based on:

-1. The quality of the technical proposal submitted: knowhow of the subject matter, Relevance of proposed methodology to the goal, objectives, and research questions for the project, Quality of proposed methods, presentation of analytical approach conflict sensitivity approaches, and quality control measures, academic qualification and professional experiences of the proposal team members, team combination (50%)
+1. The quality of the technical proposal submitted: Thematic and technical knowledge of the subject matter, relevance of proposed methodology to the goal, objectives, and research questions for the project, Quality of proposed methods, presentation of analytical approach conflict sensitivity approaches, and quality control measures, academic qualifications and professional experiences of the proposal team members, team combination (50%)

 2. Quality of the writing sample and its relevance to the assignment in concern (10%)